kpolimis/yandextexttranslater/README.md

 ```R
 [1] "load_api_key"   "yandex_detect_language"   "yandex_supported_languages"   "yandex_translate"
 ```
-First, load and save Yandex API key to .yml file and global environment for Yandex Translate API services
+First, use the function's text prompt to enter and save your Yandex API key to a file called yandex_api_key.yml; this function also adds the value yandex_api_key to the global environment.
+You can alternatively specify a directory in the function call that contains yandex_api_key.yml and load the Yandex API key to your global environment.

 ```R
 load_api_key(directory=="")
 ```